A cold spell swooped down on Christmas Eve the year I was eleven.

 “Quick, let’s hide our sign and head over to the Pic ‘n Save so we can get some gifts.”
 Curtis said.

 We split the money and I spent my share on a pair of slippers for my grandmother, and a hair brush for my mom.
-While in the store I couldn’t help notice that there was only one Daisy BB gun left on the shelf.
-Boy, did I want one for Christmas.
-Curtis bought some BBs and some candy for his little brother’s stocking.
+Curtis bought some BBs for himself [lucky], and some candy for his little brother’s stocking.
 Then we walked home in the magical twilight of Christmas Eve.

 After inhaling breakfast, I convinced my uncle to brave the cold and take me into the woods so that I could practice shooting.

 “Don’t shoot toward anyone’s windows.”
 My mom yelled after us.
 “Oh, and Jimmy!
 Don’t shoot your eye out.”
-Which I thought was weird since you’d have to be a real idiot with very long arms to shoot your own eye out with a rifle.
+Which I thought was weird since you’d have to be a real idiot with very long arms to shoot your own eye out with a BB gun.

-As we breached the boundaries of the neighborhood passing into the woods, my heart raced.
+As we breached the boundaries of the neighborhood and crossed into the woods, my heart raced.
 I could hardly wait to load my gun and take aim at whatever beast dared cross my path.
 I had a gun.
 I was a man, now.

-After a couple of minutes, I spied my first victim – a gray catbird foraging for berries on the ground about twenty feet away.
+After a couple of minutes, I spied my first victim–a catbird foraging for berries on the ground about twenty feet away.
 I raised the gun to my shoulder and took aim.
 Then I squeezed the trigger and closed my eyes.
 When I opened them, I didn’t see the bird.
 “I missed.”
 I said.

 My uncle lit a cigarette.
 “You might want to walk over there and make sure.”